stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 Once the columns are identified, the :py:meth:`PlotFile.plot` method can be used to do the actual plotting.
-This is simply a wrapper that insepects the available columns and calls either :py:meth:`PlotFile.plot_xy` or :py:meth:`Plotfile.plot_xyz` as appropriate.
+This is simply a wrapper that insepects the available columns and calls either :py:meth:`PlotFile.plot_xy` or :py:meth:`PlotFile.plot_xyz` as appropriate.
 All keyword arguments to : py:meth:`PlotFile.plot` are passed on to the actual plotting method.

 Types of Plot